FIDJ: Florida Adult Day Care Center Abuse, Neglect, and Wrongful Death Lawyers

 Adult day care centers are designed to provide “basic services," which include therapeutic programs of social and health activities and services; leisure activities; self-care training; rest; nutritional services; and respite care.”
 See Fla.
 Stat. § 429.901(3).
 Among other things, an adult day care center must offer a planned program of varied activities and services on a daily basis designed to promote and maintain the health of participants and to encourage participants to engage in leisure activities.
 An adult day care center must also provide opportunities for interaction and communication among participants in order to enhance each participant’s well-being and maximize individual functioning.
 These activities and services must be available at least 60 percent of the time the adult day care center is open to participants and must be documented.

-Can Adult Day Care Center’s Provide Additional Services Related to Individuals Suffering from Alzheimer’s/Dementia?
+Can Adult Day Care Centers Provide Additional Services Related to Individuals Suffering from Alzheimer’s/Dementia?

 If an adult day care center has a “specialized Alzheimer’s services adult day care center” license (in addition to the basic Adult Day Care Center license), the adult day care center may offer a program for dementia-specific, therapeutic activities including, but not limited to, physical, cognitive, and social activities appropriate for the impaired individual's age, culture, and level of function.
-Before admitting an impaired individual, the center must determine whether the medical, psychological, safety, and behavioral support and intervention required by the impaired individual can be provided by the center, along with whether the center has the resources required to assist the impaired individual.
+Before admitting an impaired individual, the center must determine whether the medical, psychological, safety, and behavioral support and intervention required by the impaired individual can be provided by the center, along with whether the center has the resources needed to assist the impaired individual.
 Specialized adult day care centers must also:

 -